-We all love a fluffy omelette with all the fixins, but which frying pan makes the best?
+We all love a fluffy omelette with all the fixin’s, but which frying pan makes the best?
 Your favorite pan might do the job, but it’s worth doing the research to find a dedicated pan if you are serious about your breakfast.
-It is quite useful to keep a pan for eggs only, as it should allow you to keep the nonstick surface pristine for longer.
+Here’s my favorite induction pan for omelettes at Amazon.

 Generally speaking, an 8-inch nonstick pan is just about right for a 2 to 3 egg omelette.
 Keep this in mind as you are shopping around.

 |Best Omelette Pan for Induction||Why We Like It|

 |1.
 Lodge Pre-seasoned Cast Iron Skillet||double handles make cast iron skillet easy to lift|

 |2.
 Calphalon Tri-Ply Stainless Steel 10-Inch Omelette Fry Pan||comes with a full lifetime warranty|